ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 #### Non-semantic data

-Additionally, despite the fact that the media preview is included for some media types (unless you [configured the media embed feature otherwise](#semantic-output)), you can still use Iframely for media embeds like the following one:
+When the feature is configured to [include media previews](#including-previews-in-data) in output, you can still use Iframely for media embeds like the following one:

 ```html
 <figure class="media">